Banging Toolbox

 With a simple yet innovative design, users can effortlessly just roll their bikes in and out of the rack’s hinges, requiring almost no lifting at all as the arms adjust and lower your machine when you need it!

-It’s great also for small apartments as the best way to store with style!
+It’s great for small apartments as the best way to store with style!

-All your storage options do not end here the most affordable multi-rack bike wall hooks is the Qualward Multi-rack can mount up to four bikes.
+All your storage options do not end here the most affordable multi-rack bike wall hooks is the Qualward Multi-rack, which can mount up to four bikes.

-The Qualward can hold up to 4 bikes or a maximum of up to 200lbs and has adjustable spacing, allowing you to set the distance between your bikes to a level you’re comfortable with.
+The Qualward can hold up to 4 bikes or a maximum of up to 200 lbs and features adjustable spacing, allowing you to set the distance between your bikes to a level you’re comfortable with.

-The main strength of this rack is its space-saving capability, with its adjustable rail and 4 removable hooks that have rubberized tips that prevent damaging your bike wheels.
+The main strength of this rack is its space-saving capability, with its adjustable rail and 4 removable hooks with rubberized tips that prevent damaging your bike wheels.

 Basically, just get the job done, but you can get more for many bikes hung vertically.